 On this page

-Want to optimize your YouTube videos?
-Bring new and existing videos to life and better their visibility with YouTube tags.
-Read on to explore how to boost your YouTube video watch time, increase click-through rates, and generate more subscribers with the help of YouTube video tags.
+Read on to explore how to boost your YouTube video watch time, increase click-through rates and generate more subscribers with the help of YouTube video tags.

 What are YouTube tags?

 Stepping into the world of content creation can be daunting, but mastering the art of tags on YouTube is a game-changer for beginners.
 Tags are more than just keywords; they are your silent promoters working behind the scenes.
 Along with the video’s thumbnail, title, and descriptions; YouTube tags are descriptive keywords that help the YouTube algorithm understand and categorize your content when they type keywords into the YouTube search bar.
 This means the right tags can connect you to your target audience more effectively.

 You can find YouTube tags located above a YouTube video title in the color blue.
 Only three YouTube tags will be displayed above the title, even if the creator publishes more than three tags.